OCA/l10n-italy/l10n_it_fiscalcode/README.rst

 To install this module, you need to:

-#.
-Install Python Depends codicefiscale https://pypi.python.org/pypi/codicefiscale
+Install Python Depends `codicefiscale <https://pypi.python.org/pypi/codicefiscale>`_.

 Usage
 =====